 Why we picked the Arris Surfboard SBG7600AC2:

-Don’t dismiss the Arris Surfboard SBG7600AC2 for its uninspired design, this router-modem combo still packs in plenty of features for homes that just need a reliable connection to the Internet to browse the web.
-The highlight of the Arris Surfboard SBG7600AC2 is its affordable price tag and broad compatibility with many cable companies — unlike the Xfinity-centric Motorola MT7711 on our list — as well as support for the still fast DOCSIS 3.0 specifications.
-It supports 32 downstreams and eight upstream channels, making it a great addition for busy families juggling conference calls, web browsing, and remote learning.
+Don’t dismiss the Arris Surfboard SBG7600AC2 for its uninspired design.
+This router-modem combo still packs in plenty of features for homes that just need a reliable connection to the Internet to browse the web.
+The highlight of the Arris Surfboard SBG7600AC2 is its affordable price tag and broad compatibility with many cable companies — unlike the Xfinity-centric Motorola MT7711 on our list — as well as support for the still-fast DOCSIS 3.0 specifications.
+It supports 32 downstream and eight upstream channels, making it a great addition for busy families juggling conference calls, web browsing, and remote learning.

 Arris promises download speeds up to 1Gbps and Wi-Fi speeds up to 2350Mbps for this modem, making it a good addition to homes subscribing to broadband plans with speeds of 600Mbps or less.
 The Arris Surfboard SBG7600AC2 comes with a built-in 802.11ac Wi-Fi router with four Gigabit Ethernet ports.

-Why you should buy this: The Nighthawk C7800 promises to blanket larger spaces with Wi-Fi coverage without requiring a mesh setup.
+Why you should buy this: The Nighthawk CAX80 promises to blanket larger spaces with Wi-Fi coverage without requiring a mesh setup.

 Who’s it for: Gamers and streamers living in larger homes.

 If you have a DSL or fiber line, the models on our list won’t be compatible, so this means that AT&T and Verizon DSL, fiber, or FIOS customers will be left out.
-There are specific modem router combos that will work with select and very specific DSL services, but your mileage will vary.
-The best rule of thumb is if you find a modem router combo that you like with the features you need, you should call your ISP to see if it can be added to your plan and supported on their network.
+There are specific modem-router combos that will work with select and very specific DSL services, but your mileage will vary.
+The best rule of thumb is that if you find a modem-router combo that you like with the features you need, you should call your ISP to see if it can be added to your plan and supported on their network.